Sophelle Delivers the Innovation that Helps Retailers Succeed

-- Shoppers want more information about the products they’re buying – where and how it’s made; what their friends and influencers think about it
+- Shoppers want more information about the products they’re buying, where and how it’s made, and what their friends and influencers think about it

-- Shoppers are valuing their time more – they expect a unique experience
+- Shoppers are valuing their time more and expect a unique experience

-- Digital solutions are raising the bar – minimum wage store associates need much more assistance than they’re getting today to compete with multi-million dollar, cloud-based, artificial intelligence and machine learning.
+- Digital solutions are raising the bar; minimum wage store associates need much more assistance than they’re getting to compete with multi-million dollar, cloud-based, artificial intelligence and machine learning

 - Successful stores will offer what shoppers can’t get online; experiences, physical discovery, personal interaction